Passing the Buck: The Economics of Localizing International Aid

 A study by the Share Trust and the Warande Advisory Centre estimates the economic implications of shifting 25% of Official Development Assistance (ODA) - aligned with Grand Bargain and USAID commitments - from international to local intermediary structures.

-The analysis estimates that local intermediaries could deliver programming that is 32% more cost efficient than international intermediaries, by stripping out inflated international overhead and salary costs.
+The analysis estimates that local intermediaries could deliver programming that is 32% more cost efficient than international intermediaries, by reducing layers of expenditure on international staff costs and indirect or overhead costs.
 Applied to the ODA funding flows allocated to UN/INGOs in 2018 ($54bn), this would equate to US$4.3bn annually.
 The shift in funding is modeled using equitable rates, rather than business-as-usual rates which currently impede local actors from meeting the needs of their communities, resulting in an additional redeployment of $680m per year in salary and overhead costs to local actors.

 The report also outlines a possible transition fund to help with this 25% shift over the course of 8 years.